ilikegoodfood/CommunityLib/README.md

 ### Utilities
 The Community Library includes a number of helper classes and functions which can be used by other mods.

+#### Cheat Codes
+The Community Library offers a small number of useful cheat codes.

+#### randStore
+The randStore is a method for generating, storing, and using random values within the Universal Agent AI for profile, utility and validity values, and ensuring they remain consistent within the UI.
+It can also be used for other purposes.

 #### Task_GoPerformChallengeAtLocation
-This class operates in the same way as the base game's `Task_GoPerformChallenge`, but it can also handle performing rituals at locations other than the agent's current location, and it can make use of safeMove.
+This class operates in the same way as, and inherits from, the base game's `Task_GoPerformChallenge`, but it can also handle performing rituals at locations other than the agent's current location, and it can make use of safeMove.

+#### Task_GoToWilderness
+This class operates in the same way as Task_GoToLoation, but it will naviagte to the nearest unowned location.
+It can be configured to allow or disallow the destination being an ocean location, and can make use of safe move.